MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

 -   [Restoring SharePoint with DPM](#restore-sharepoint-data)

-For information about troubleshooting, see [Backing up and troubleshooting SharePoint and DPM](https://techcommunity.microsoft.com/t5/system-center-blog/backing-up-sharepoint-with-data-protection-manager-and/ba-p/350563).
+For information about troubleshooting, see [Troubleshooting SharePoint and DPM](https://techcommunity.microsoft.com/t5/system-center-blog/backing-up-sharepoint-with-data-protection-manager-and/ba-p/350563).

 ## Prerequisites and limitations